1099-K Federal Tax Reporting

 - Misspelling your name, not including your middle initial or middle name, or entering an incorrect TIN may cause the TIN not to match the IRS' records.

-Will all advisors on Keen, Ingenio, LiveAdvice and Ether receive a Form 1099-K?
+Will all advisors on Keen, Ingenio and LiveAdvice receive a Form 1099-K?

-Will I be able to verify what is being reported online via my Keen, Ingenio, LiveAdvice and Ether account?
+Will I be able to verify what is being reported online via my Keen, Ingenio and LiveAdvice account?

 Will any information about each individual transaction be given to the IRS?

-Can Keen, Ingenio, LiveAdvice and Ether help me with my tax return?
+Can Keen, Ingenio and LiveAdvice help me with my tax return?

 No, we cannot provide any tax guidance or advice.
-Anything stated in these FAQ's or otherwise provided by Keen, Ingenio, LiveAdvice and Ether, verbally or in writing, should not be interpreted as tax advice.
-We recommend that you contact a professional tax advisor to help you understand the general reporting rules for Form 1099-K and how to report your Form 1099-K receipts on your tax return, as we cannot provide any tax guidance specific to your individual circumstances.
+Anything stated in these FAQ's or otherwise provided by Keen, Ingenio and LiveAdvice, verbally or in writing, should not be interpreted as tax advice.
+We recommend that you contact a professional tax advisor to help you understand the general reporting rules for form 1099-K and how to report your form 1099-K receipts on your tax return, as we cannot provide any tax guidance specific to your individual circumstances.

 When can I expect to receive the Form 1099-K if my account is subject to the reporting rules?

-If you qualified for a 1099-K form for the tax year, your form will be available for you to download in your account on or before January 31st.
-If you require a paper copy, please email a request to firstname.lastname@example.org.
+If you qualify for a 1099-K form for the tax year, your form will be available and communicated to you on or before January 31st.
+If you require a paper copy, please email a request to email@example.com.